nf-core/funcscan/paper/paper.md

 # Statement of need

 The emergence and spread of multidrug resistant microbial pathogens poses a serious threat to global health.
-Traditionally, most antiinfective drugs have been derived from bacterially produced low molecular weight natural products.
+Traditionally, most anti-infective drugs have been derived from bacterially produced low molecular weight natural products.
 To ensure self-resistance against antimicrobial agents, the producing bacteria typically exhibit resistance mechanisms.
 As a consequence, the evolution of antimicrobials and the corresponding resistance mechanisms are strongly correlated.
 Although antibiotic resistance is tightly linked to self-protection of the producing organisms, the recent excessive use of antibiotics and lack of global surveillance both in healthcare and agriculture has led to an explosion of multidrug resistant bacteria.